palantir/policy-bot/README.md

 `policy-bot` allows approval rules to reference organizations and teams that are not in the organization that owns the repository where the rules appear.
 In this case, `policy-bot` must be installed on all referenced organizations.

+#### Update Merges

+For a commit on a branch to count as an "update merge" for the purpose of the `ignore_update_merges` option, the following must be true:

+1. The commit must have exactly two parents
+2. The commit must have the `committedViaWeb` property set to `true`
+3. One parent must exist in the last 100 commits on the target branch of the pull request

+These will all be true after updating a branch using the UI, but historic merges on long-running branches or merges created with the API may not be ignored.
+If this happens, you will need to reapprove the pull request.

+Note that `policy-bot` cannot detect if an update merge contains any merge conflict resolutions.
+If you enable this option, users _may_ be able to merge unapproved code by exploiting the conflict editor.

 ## Deployment